 Basic information on reciprocity, non-traditional vehicles, and leases and liens is available below, with links to further information on other pages.

 To register a vehicle that weighs 55,000 lbs or more, you will have to pay a Heavy Vehicle Use Tax.
 There are few exceptions to this.
-More information is available at the link below:

 Special Considerations for Leases and Liens